 Filtering the same input picture more than once is reasonable in an NNPF that combines picture rate upsampling and another purpose, such as visual quality enhancement.
 However, this is presumably disallowed in JVET-AC2032.

-The following items are proposed in this input document:
+Version 2 of this input document provides an update in response to the NNPF BOG recommendations: "For a particular NNPF, disallow it to output a picture multiple times for any particular output order or output time instance" and "For all NNPFs activated for a bitstream, disallow the NNPFs (when alternative, only one is used) to output a picture multiple times for any particular output order or output time instance".
+The following items are proposed in version 2 of this input document:

 Remove the reportedly unclear constraint regarding the output order of pictures resulting from applying the NNPF in output order.